- System Overview

 Easy to Use, Adjust, Service, and Replace Call System Parts

 All of our equipment is made with service in mind.
 You can change corridor lamps without tools and adjust electronic controls easily.
 Our system installs with a minimum of wires, but not at the expense of reliability.

 Nurse Call System Components and Features

 The 4000 series Annunciator indicates incoming calls from any initiation point in the system.
-Calls are identified by a solid (normal) or flashing (emergency) LED indicator and staff are alerted to a call by a pleasant tone.
+Calls are identified by a solid (normal) or flashing (emergency) LED indicator light, and staff are alerted to a call by a pleasant tone.
 Emergency calls are easily distinguished from routine calls by the tone; from a slow, intermittent, rate to a more rapid rate.
 The Annunciator is constructed of rugged, anodized aluminum with standard features such as: HI-LO tone volume control; lamp test; easily changed designation strip; and from 10 to 300 indicator lamps.
 The 4000 series Annunciator is available surface, rack, or flush mount.